Ferndale Museum: History

 The museum was founded on September 22, 1979 after a two-year period of renovating an existing building to house its collection.
-It has always been located on Shaw Street, Ferndale.
+It has always been located on Shaw Avenue, Ferndale.

 Collection

-Domestic Exhibits

-Historical exhibits include a simulated town street, where visitors can look through windows and doors of what could have been homes and businesses in late 1800s to early 1900s.
+Historical exhibits include decorated rooms, where visitors can look through windows and doors of what could have been homes and businesses in late 1800s to early 1900s.
+A working player piano is located in a Victorian parlor near detailed miniature dollhouses of Victorian buildings.

-Technology Exhibits

 Banks of switchboards, where operators used corded plugs to connect callers, are displayed along with working crank telephones.
 Other historical exhibits include nautical history and artifacts from the first oil well drilled (1865) in California at Petrolia.

-Economic Foundations (Farming, Ranching, Dairy, Logging, Craftsman) Exhibits

-Exhibits include farming, ranching, and blacksmithing The lumber and dairy industry are also covered.
+Exhibits include farming, ranching, and blacksmithing.
+The lumber and dairy industry are also covered.

-Native American Exhibits

 Native American artifacts, including baskets from the local Wiyot, Yurok, Karuk and Hupa, are exhibited along with interpretive information.

-Fine Art
+Other artifacts include a woman's buckskin headband, hair ties used by a shaman, a smoking pipe, wrapping skin, and a gambling drum.
+Native wildlife displays also help interpret life of the times.

-Artwork exhibited include paintings from the 1860s by noted portrait painter Stephen William Shaw.
+Artwork exhibited include paintings from the 1860s by portrait painter Stephen William Shaw and photographs by Edna Garrett.